Man kills 2 and wounds 4 in car ramming and stabbing at English synagogue on Jewish holy day

-MANCHESTER, England (AP) — An assailant drove a car into people outside a synagogue Thursday in northern England and then began stabbing them, killing two and seriously wounding four in a terrorist attack on the holiest day of the Jewish year, police said.
+MANCHESTER, England (AP) — An assailant drove a car into people outside a synagogue Thursday in northern England and then began stabbing them, killing two and seriously wounding four in what police called a terrorist attack on the holiest day of the Jewish year, authorities said.

-The Metropolitan Police in London, who lead counter-terrorism policing operations, declared the rampage a terrorist attack.
+The Metropolitan Police force in London, which leads the nation's counter-terrorism policing operations, declared the rampage a terrorist attack.

-Assistant Commissioner Laurence Taylor said two other suspects were arrested, though he provided no further information on the arrests.
+Assistant Commissioner Laurence Taylor said two other suspects were arrested, though he provided no further information.
 He said police believe they know the identity of the man who carried out the attack but have not confirmed it.

 The attack took place as people gathered at an Orthodox synagogue in a suburban neighborhood of Manchester on Yom Kippur, the day of atonement and the most solemn day in the Jewish calendar.
 Police said the two people killed were Jewish.